Improving Webcam Eye-Tracking: Impact of Hardware and Head Stabilization on Data Quality

 Webcams

 To manipulate recording quality, two webcams will be used.
-In the high-quality condition we will use a Logitech Brio webcam that records in 4K resolution (up to 4096 × 2160 px) with a 90° field of view, providing high-fidelity video.
-In the standard-quality condition we will use a Logitech C270 HD webcam will record in 720 p resolution, producing video comparable to that of a typical laptop webcam, thereby simulating lower-quality online recordings.
+In the high-quality condition, we will use a Logitech Brio webcam, which records in 4K resolution (up to 4096 × 2160 px) with a 90° field of view and samples at 60 Hz.
+This setup provides high-fidelity video with greater spatial and temporal precision.
+In the standard-quality condition, we will use a Logitech C270 HD webcam, which records in 720p resolution and samples at 30 Hz, producing video quality comparable to that of a typical built-in laptop webcam and therefore simulating lower-quality online recordings (see (Jarvis et al., 2025)

 Both webcams will be mounted in a fixed position above the monitor to maintain consistent framing across participants.
 Lighting will be standardized to ensure uniform image quality across all sessions.